ersanchez/notes/autokey-install.md

 ### Removing Existing AutoKey

 1. Quit Autokey - verify the AutoKey icon is not present in your system tray
-1. Backup your `~/.config/autokey` directory if you wish to save your current scripts and phrases
+1. Backup your `~/.config/autokey` directory if you wish to save existing scripts and phrases
 1. Uninstall the existing AutoKey

 ## Package Manager